elboletaire/docs-cake-plugin/readme.md

 You can access directly `/docs` because the `view()` method has two aliases:
 `index()` and `admin_index()`.

-BTW, I recomment you creating your custom route:
+BTW, I recommend you creating your custom route:

 ```php
 Router::connect('/admin/docs/*', array(